unoplatform/uno.extensions/doc/Reference/Markup/Resources.md

 ## Creating Resources

 One of the benefits of C# Markup is a strongly typed context.
-For this reason we have added a few helpers to make it easier to create and reference Resources eliminating the need to use magic strings and while maintaining type safety.
+For this reason we have added a few helpers to make it easier to create and reference Resources eliminating, the need to use magic strings and while maintaining type safety.

 ```cs
 public static class MyResources